Master of Counselling

-To maintain program status, students must complete six credits during each academic year (September 1 to August 31).
-Students are required to receive an overall grade of 70 per cent or B- to pass each GCAP course.
-In addition, students are expected to maintain at least a B or 75 per cent in the program.
-Students who fail a course, or who receive a grade of B- in two courses, may be removed from the program with no option for re-admission to graduate programs.
+To maintain program status, learners must complete six credits during each academic year (September 1 to August 31).
+Learners are required to receive an overall grade of 70 per cent or B- to pass each GCAP course.
+In addition, learners are expected to maintain at least a B or 75 per cent in the program.
+Learners who fail a course, or who receive a grade of B- in two courses, will be removed from the program with no option for re-admission to MC graduate programs.

-Throughout the program, students must participate in a three-week summer institute and two 4-day intensive seminars.
-These intensive face-to-face experiences are held in Calgary, Alberta.
-All students must complete GCAP 671 Responsive Counselling Relationships & Interpersonal Communication and GCAP 685 Advanced Counselling Practicum within the MC program.
+Throughout the program, learners must participate in synchronous virtual labs, virtual intensive seminars (VIS).
+All learners must complete GCAP 671 Responsive Counselling Relationships & Interpersonal Communication, GCAP 681: Counselling Practicum I, and GCAP 682: Counselling Practicum II within the MC program.

-Students may withdraw from the program by submitting their request in writing to the GCAP program office and formally withdrawing from any courses in which they are currently registered.
-Students who withdraw may apply to re-enrol in the program by following the regular application procedures outlined above.
+Learners may withdraw from the program by submitting their request in writing to the GCAP program office and formally withdrawing from any courses in which they are currently registered.
+Learners who withdraw may apply to re-enrol in the program by following the regular application procedures outlined above.

 Normally, the MC program is completed at a pace of four courses per year.
-Students may study in the program on a full- or part-time basis.
-Part-time students must complete a minimum of six credits per calendar year.
-Program students are considered full time if they complete a minimum of nine credits in a given calendar year.
+Learners may study in the program on a full- or part-time basis.
+Part-time learners must complete a minimum of six credits per calendar year.
+Program learners are considered full time if they complete a minimum of nine credits in a given calendar year.
 Note however, that other organizations (e.g. provincial student loan programs, First Nations, Canada Revenue Agency) may have other criteria for defining full-time status.

-Students must complete the MC degree requirements within seven years of their initial enrolment in the program.
-Students who do not do so may be required to repeat courses completed at the beginning of their program.
+Learners must complete the MC degree requirements within seven years of their initial enrolment in the program.
+Learners who do not do so may be required to repeat courses completed at the beginning of their program.

 The MC Program does not have candidacy exams, therefore the use of MC (C) or MC (Candidate) during your program is not permitted.
 You may use this credential only after the degree is conferred.

-To be eligible for graduation, each student must successfully complete 36 credits of graduate coursework required for the MC degree, including either the thesis or course-based exit.
+To be eligible for graduation, each learner must successfully complete 36 credits of graduate coursework required for the MC degree, including either the thesis or course-based exit.